miolfo/candystore/README.md

 Before starting development, create a .env file (from .env-template), and fill in the required info.
 Db-service will initialize postgres with the specified settings.
 After .env file exists, you can run the environment with `docker-compose up`

+### TODO

+Next steps to improve and continue working:
+- read API-key from the secrets file
+- create basic database init scripts
+- create basic mock data scripts
+- think about the frontend tech ":D"